lisasivak/lisasivak.github.io/_pages/publications.md

 Sivak E., Smirnov I. (2019).
 [Parents mention sons more often than daughters on social media](https://www.pnas.org/doi/10.1073/pnas.1804996116#:~:text=We%20use%20data%20from%20a,that%20they%20deserve%20less%20attention.). *Proceedings of the National Academy of Sciences of the United States of America*, Vol. 116, No. 6, P. 2039-2041. [pdf](/files/gender.pdf)

-Sivak E. (2018).
-[Managing grandparental involvement in child-rearing in the context of intensive parenting](https://journals.sagepub.com/doi/abs/10.1177/1360780418787201). *Sociological Research Online*, Vol. 23, No. 4, P. 830-846. [pdf](/files/grandparents.pdf)

-Sivak E. Babysitters: Uberisation of Child-Care.
+Sivak E. (2019).
+Babysitters: Uberization of Child-Care.
 In *Critical Sociology of Care: Crossroads of Social Inequality*.
-European University Press at St. Petersburg, 2019.
+European University Press at St. Petersburg.
 P. 193-215. (in Russian).
 [PDF](/files/babysitters.pdf)

+Bogacheva N., Sivak E. (2019).
+Myths about Generation Z. *Education Analytics*.
+(In Russian).
+[PDF](/files/myths.pdf)

+Sivak E. (2018).
+[Managing grandparental involvement in child-rearing in the context of intensive parenting](https://journals.sagepub.com/doi/abs/10.1177/1360780418787201). *Sociological Research Online*, Vol. 23, No. 4, P. 830-846. [pdf](/files/grandparents.pdf)

 Sivak E., Yudkevich M. (2017) [The academic profession in Russia's two capitals: The impact of 20 years of transition](https://journals.sagepub.com/doi/full/10.1177/1474904117701142). *European Educational Research Journal*, Vol 16, Issue 5. [pdf](/files/academic.pdf)

 Smirnov I., Sivak E., Kozmina Y. (2016) [In Search of Lost Profiles: The Reliability of VKontakte Data and Its Importance for Educational Research](https://vo.hse.ru/en/2016--4/199015452.html). *Educational Studies Moscow*, No.4, P. 106-122. [pdf](/files/lost.pdf)

 Sivak E., Yudkevich M. (2015) Academic Immobility and Inbreeding in Russian Universities.
 In *Academic Inbreeding and Mobility in Higher Education*.
 Ed. by Maria Yudkevich, Philip G. Altbach, Laura E. Rumbley.
 Palgrave Macmilllan.

+See the full list of publications in my [Google Scholar profile](https://scholar.google.ru/citations?user=pG8TV_UAAAAJ&hl=en).